MotherTongues/mothertongues/docs/guides/search.md

 ---

 # Approximate Search
+*This guide applies for all paths (no-code and advanced developer)*

 Approximate search isn't just a *nice* feature for dictionaries of endangered languages - it's usually a requirement.
 Often, it's